 We always do our best to inform our families of any cancellations before 6:30 a.m.
-Cancellations are RARELY made the day or evening before.
+The decision to cancel is RARELY made the day before.

 If cancellation information has not been posted by 6:30 a.m., buses are running and schools are open.

 Although rare, fast-changing weather may cause a cancellation decision to happen after 6:30 a.m.
 That information is posted as soon as the decision is made.

 Where can you find out about school cancellations?

 - NFSB Facebook page.
 Please note that our inclement weather social media posts are deleted at the end of the day, meaning that the comments shared under it are also deleted in the process.
 We value your input, and kindly ask that you messsage our page, or email us at firstname.lastname@example.org instead.

 - RADIO – FM dial: Q92, Virgin Radio 95.9; CHOM 97,7, K103.7, CBC 88.5 & 95.1